iamjoeycruz/securitycopilot/README.md

 # Understanding the basics 🔃
-Below are some resources that are helpful in ramping up and using Security Copilot.
+Below are some resources that are helpful in ramping up and using Copilot for Security.

-## How Microsoft Security Copilot works
+## How Microsoft Copilot for Security works
 Watch this Microsoft Mechanics video that goes over the product end-to-end and provides insights into how it works.
 - Link: https://youtu.be/0lg_derTkaM?si=QR2kCOPO2_LVa9v0
 - Playlist: https://www.youtube.com/playlist?list=PL3ZTgFEc7LyuQRLD61q9YqPKEDlZj4j5u

-## Learning Security Copilot
+## Learning Copilot for Security
-Learn how to get started and use Security Copilot
+Learn how to get started and use Copilot for Security
 - Link: https://learn.microsoft.com/en-us/security-copilot/

 ## Creating effective prompts
-Understanding how to prompt is paramount when using Security Copilot
+Understanding how to prompt is paramount when using Copilot for Security
 - Link: https://learn.microsoft.com/en-us/security-copilot/prompting-tips

 ## Getting hands on with Plugins | Logic Apps | Promptbooks 🏗️
-Below are some of the projects some of the Security Copilot experts have created.
+Below are some of the projects some of the Copilot for Security experts have created.

 - Link: https://github.com/Yaniv-Shasha/SecurityCopilot
 Author: Yaniv Shasha